Blog · Review Essay · Last reviewed June 25, 2026

 Public Values Under Private Design

 The book's most important phrase is "public values."
-Oxford's abstract identifies privacy, accuracy, safety, security, fairness, accessibility, democratic control, and accountability as values at stake in platformization.
-That list is not decorative.
-It is the point of the book.
+Oxford's abstract identifies values such as privacy, accuracy, safety, security, fairness, accessibility, democratic control, and accountability as stakes in platformization.
+The list is not decorative.
+It is a checklist for infrastructure that wants to mediate public life.

 Platforms are often defended in the language of convenience, innovation, participation, and user choice.
 The Platform Society asks what happens when those values crowd out others that democratic institutions are supposed to protect.
 A transport app may increase convenience while weakening labor protections or local planning.
 An education platform may expand access while creating dependency on proprietary learning analytics.
 A health platform may make self-tracking easy while turning intimate data into strategic assets.
 A news platform may distribute journalism widely while making public attention dependent on opaque selection systems.